 Affirmative Action.
 The parties support and will cooperate in the implementation of the University’s affirmative action programs.
 The University’s Affirmative Action Director will provide the University’s Affirmative Action Plan to the Union at the time of its implementation/renewal.

 Nondiscrimination.
-Neither the University nor the Union will discriminate against any employee because of age, sex, national origin, race, color, creed, religion, sensory, mental or physical disability, sexual orientation, marital status, union membership or any other protected status under state or federal law.
+Neither the University nor the Union will discriminate against any employee because of age, sex, national origin, race, color, creed, religion, presence of any sensory, mental or physical disability, use of a trained dog guide or service animal with a recognized disability, families with children, sexual orientation, marital status, honorably discharged military status, union membership or any other protected status under state or federal law.
+Bona fide occupational qualifications based on the above traits do not violate this section.

 Actions for Violations of this Article.
 Employees may challenge practices or actions that they allege violate the provisions of Sections 9.1 and 9.3 through the University’s Discrimination Policy and procedures, and/or using those remedies available through applicable law.
 Alleged violations of Sections 9.1 and 9.3 will not be the subject of grievances under Article 40